By Thom Watt

-One of the few inevitabilities from the pandemic is that this period in history will have profound influence on our generation and how we live our lives in future.
+One of the few inevitabilities of the pandemic is that this period in history will have profound influence on our generation and how we live our lives in future.
 In a few short weeks we’ve already had to rethink how we work, how we interact and even how we care for our families.

 “I had done some preliminary reading and thought this was an issue that raises really deep philosophical, religious and moral issues.
-And I think epidemics have shaped history because they’ve led human being inevitably to think about those big questions.”
+And I think epidemics have shaped history because they’ve led human beings inevitably to think about those big questions.”
 Epidemics and Society, by Frank Snowden.

 Economic theorists have started to look at how this period may change our habits and our mindsets in the coming years.
 We’ve looked at some of these discussions, and what they may mean for the future.
 They are not presented as being right or wrong, merely as an overview of what may change.